heal and rebuild your marriage.

 You’re not willing to be completely honest, transparent, and vulnerable.

-There is ongoing domestic violence or ongoing infidelity.
+There is ongoing infidelity or ongoing domestic violence.

 You are set on divorce and are only looking for mediation or coparenting support.